wut-dev/blog/_posts/2024-08-14-vendor-cloud-security.md

 * Never use admin, or global access (`AdministratorAccess`, `*.*`, etc.) or similarly-broad policies (e.g., `PowerUserAccess`)
 * Write permissions should be tightly scoped to both the action (e.g., `s3:CreateBucket`) and the resource (e.g., `arn:aws:s3:::example-bucket`)
 * Read permissions should be as tightly scoped as possible (I'm slightly more lenient with `lambda:List*`, but only if you define a resource, or wildcard string, like `arn:aws:lambda:us-east-1:123456789101:function:vendor-name-*`, or really need to see all the Lambdas in my account)
-* Permissions related to identity should be used _very_ sparingly, scoped to a resource, and should be accompanied by very clear explanations of why they're required
+* Permissions related to identity should be used _very_ sparingly, scoped to a resource, and accompanied by clear explanations of why they’re required
     * Ex: `iam:CreateRole`, `iam:CreatePolicyVersion`, `s3:PutBucketPolicy`, etc.
     * Review [this article](https://rhinosecuritylabs.com/aws/aws-privilege-escalation-methods-mitigation/) about privilege escalation methods and make sure your policy doesn't include any of these.
 * Be careful when using cloud provider managed policies